The Entrepreneur and the Bus

 This blog is being written in tandem with my book, “An Entrepreneur’s Words to Live By,” available on Amazon.com in paperback and Kindle (My Book), as well as being available in all of the other major eBook formats.

 Here’s a common scenario that is played out every day in conference rooms across the country.
 Devin is an entrepreneur who has assembled an executive team that consists of the COO, CFO, CTO, VP of Sales and Marketing, and VP of Product Development.
-The group meets weekly and the discussions are relatively polite and collegial.
+The group meets weekly, and the discussions are relatively polite and collegial.
 Devin works hard to avoid conflict and encourages the group to reach a consensus for decisions that need to be made.
 He believes that this approach has helped build a strong and positive culture for his organization.
-Unfortunately Devin is totally wrong!
+Unfortunately, Devin is totally wrong!

 There is a time and a place for consensus building, but it’s not right in Devin’s scenario.
 Instead, what Devin should be seeking is a healthy and robust debate where different arguments are vigorously presented.
-Then, once everything is on the table and all of the questions have been answered, Devin needs to make a decision.
+Then, once everything is on the table and all the questions have been answered, Devin needs to decide.
 It’s up to him to decide what course of action will be taken.
 Too often, entrepreneurs are overly concerned about “keeping the peace” among team members.
 They are allergic to anything that might be perceived as “conflict.”

 The problem with encouraging consensus building is that it also encourages a tendency to go along to get along.
 Author and management consultant Patrick Lencioni calls this “artificial harmony.”
 A strong organization needs a wide and diverse range of ideas to move forward.
 The first step is to discard the notion that conflict and disagreement are bad things.
 I believe that conflict and disagreement can be uplifting and beneficial – IF handled properly.
 For this to happen, team members must trust each other completely.
 This means trusting that what is said will remain confidential when required.
 This means trusting that no one is going to engage in personal attacks.
 It means trusting that backstabbing and triangulation are out of the question.
 It’s important to understand that establishing trust won’t happen overnight.
 It can take weeks or even months for full trust to develop.